5kepT1c4L/Color-Intensity-Histogram/README.md

 # Grey-Scale-Histogram
-A very simple OpenCV program that converts BRG images to grayscale and displays a pixel intensity histogram
+A very simple OpenCV program that converts BRG images to grayscale and displays a pixel intensity histogram (Higher the bin value in histogram = closer the color intensity is to white)

 ## <ins>How to use</ins>
 1. Input direct path of image you want to process when asked to